 Green tea powder is anti-bacterial and aids with the prevention of acne.
 It also contains the antioxidant oligomeric proanthocyanidins (OPCs) that is helpful in healing damaged skin cells.
 Green tea leaves are abrasive and help rid the skin of toxins.

 Our Sea and Tea Mask contains sea kelp, green tea, oats and other ingredients that support both facial and body exfoliation in a gentle but beneficial fashion.

 Coffee offers an amazing wake-up call to the skin.
 Like cocoa, coffee contains caffeine that is thought to help battle cellulite by tackling the water in the fat layers of the skin.
 Out of all of our scrubs, coffee offers the strongest exfoliant action.
 Give your skin a buzz with Grounded Honey Body Scrub.

 Watch for seeds and other added goodies in our product descriptions as you get to know our product line.
 Exfoliate with care and track beautiful results.
-There are many ways to exfoliate if you have sensitive skin.

 Think of exfoliation as a process that happens naturally to your skin over a period of time.